E-commerce

 Anonymize; limit sensitive exports

-For internal linking, AI can suggest anchors, but avoid artificial repetitive patterns: prioritize links that are useful to the reader and pages that genuinely strengthen understanding of the journey (guides, comparisons, policies).
-Cross-reference with our SEO strategy by maturity level if you need to arbitrate between traffic acquisition and consolidation of existing pages.
+For internal linking, AI can suggest anchors, but avoid artificial repetitive patterns: prioritize links that are useful to the reader and pages that truly strengthen understanding of the journey (guides, comparisons, policies).
+Cross-check with our SEO strategy by maturity if you need to arbitrate between traffic acquisition and consolidation of existing pages.

-Finally, think of measurement as a counterweight to enthusiasm: an increase in indexed pages is worth nothing if quality drops.
-Track the queries that generate clicks, pages with high exit rates, and conversion goals attributed to the organic channel over comparable periods.
-AI helps formulate hypotheses; your dashboard and your field reality (inventory, customer service, returns) confirm or disprove them.
+Finally, think of measurement as a counterweight to enthusiasm: an increase in indexed pages is worthless if quality drops.
+Track the queries that generate clicks, the pages with high exit rates, and the conversion goals attributed to the organic channel over comparable periods.
+AI helps formulate hypotheses; your dashboard and your field data (stock, customer support, returns) confirm or refute them.

 Best practices and common mistakes